 12. Hot Pepper and Garlic

-This is a great home remedy to protect cucumbers from pests.
-Use hot peppers and garlic to mix up a spicy repellent for the critters.
+This is an excellent home remedy for protecting cucumbers from pests.
+Mix hot peppers and garlic to make a spicy repellent for cucumber beetles.

 Combine six cloves of crushed garlic, a tablespoon of dried hot pepper, and a tablespoon of organic liquid soap with a gallon of hot water.

 Let the mixture sit for at least a day.
-Finally, strain it and put it in a spray bottle for application.
+Finally, strain the mixture and transfer it to a spray bottle for application.

-The unpleasant smell and taste of the solution will keep the beetles at bay.
+The unpleasant smell and taste of the solution will deter the beetles.

 13. Remove the Eggs

-Picking or cutting egg clusters from the leaves will ensure they don’t hatch and further the infestation.
-Also, remember to look under the leaves, inspect the stalk of the plant, and remove any visible eggs.
+Also, remember to look under the leaves, inspect the plant’s stalk, and remove any visible eggs.

 14. DIY Trap

-Make a DIY cucumber beetle trap using a yellow plastic cup, clove oil, and a sticky substance such as non-drying glue.
+You can make a DIY cucumber beetle trap using a yellow plastic cup, clove oil, and a sticky substance like non-drying glue.

 First, glue a piece of cotton to the bottom of the cup.
 Next, add a few drops of clove oil to the cotton.